Dark Universe

 What’s interesting is that these dogmas all have something in common: they are not just moronic, they’re oxymoronic.
 How can two things be equal once you’ve invested even a quantum of energy to separate them?
 How can any country be right if it’s wrong?

-Scientists invented the Dark Universe hypothesis to give a name to things that they don’t understand and can’t explain.
+Scientists invented the Dark Universe hypothesis to give a name to things they don’t understand and can’t explain.
 Based on what we know, the Universe shouldn’t work.
 There’s not nearly enough mass to hold galaxies together.
 In fact, however, galaxies do exist, 100’s of billions of them with more forming ‘every day’.

-So something’s wrong and the Dark Universe hypothesis seems to solve the problem.
-Of course, it is merely ‘solving’ one unknown in terms of another.
-But the headlines are already in the can: “Dark matter confirmed!”
-Of course it will be confirmed because any advance in our understanding of the Universe will now be labeled dark.
+It will be confirmed because any advance in our understanding of the Universe will now be labeled dark.
 And why not?
-‘Dark Universe’ has no denotative content, nothing that might subject it to the risk of falsification.
-It’s a place holder for whatever we don’t know now but may discover later.
+‘Dark Universe’ has no denotative meaning, nothing that might subject it to the risk of falsification.
+It’s a universal place holder for whatever we don’t know now but may discover later.
+Like ‘mystery’ is Christian theology.

 Do you like what you just read and want to read more Thoughts?
 Subscribe today for free!